ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 provided in the sub-folder `extra_facets` inside the package :mod:`esmvalcore.config`.
 If they are used from the user side, they can be either placed in `~/.esmvaltool/extra_facets` or in any other directory of the users choosing.
-In that case this directory must be added to the `config-user.yml` file under the `extra_facets_dir` setting, which can take a single directory or a list of directories.
+In that case, the configuration option ``extra_facets_dir`` must be set, which can take a single directory or a list of directories.

 The order in which the directories are searched is

 1. The internal directory `esmvalcore.config/extra_facets`
 2. The default user directory `~/.esmvaltool/extra_facets`
-3. The custom user directories in the order in which they are given in `config-user.yml`.
+3. The custom user directories given by the configuration option ``extra_facets_dir``

 The extra facets files within each of these directories are processed in lexicographical order according to their file name.